 - Repeating the last four steps (steps 4, 5, 6 and 7) for finally solving the problem.

-We leave you here this time with one new game of 3rd level hardness to solve.
+We leave you here with a new hard Sudoku level 3 game to solve.

 Other Sudoku game plays at third level hardness